-Pricing is established independent of that for potable water with the objective being to achieve full cost recovery, however the price of substitutes (eg. potable water), competition, alternative storage or the water saving strategies open to a customer, are key considerations in determining prices.
+Pricing is established independent of that for potable water with the objective being to achieve full cost recovery, however the price of substitutes (eg. potable water, recycled waste water), competition, alternative storage or the water saving strategies open to a customer, are key considerations in determining prices.